Skip to content

 Finance (No. 2) Act 2024 tightened the reassessment time limits.
 Effective 1 September 2024:

-• 5 years from end of relevant AY for escaped income above ₹50 lakh (down from 10)
+• 5 years 3 months from end of relevant AY for escaped income (asset-linked) ≥ ₹50 lakh (down from 10 years)

 • The 10-year window is gone.
 Any notice trying to reopen an assessment year that's more than 5 years old (for big cases) or 3 years old (for smaller cases) is time-barred.